Dan Chen is an improvisational engineer, interaction designer and technology investigator.

 He has several degrees including a MAS from MIT, an MFA in digital media from RISD and a BFA in communication design from UConn.
-He has over 7 years of design experience and now works at Culture Robotics as senior engineer.
-Previous positions include Senior Designer at IDEO, Interaction Designer at Johnson & Johnson, Product Designer The Economist Group and Web Designer at Morningstar Inc.
+He has over 8 years of design experience and now works at Culture Robotics as senior engineer.
+Previous positions include MIT Lifelong Kindergarten as an industrial designer.
+Johnson & Johnson as Senior Interaction Designer.
+Senior Interaction Designer at IDEO.

 Working in the realms of robotics, communication design, interaction design and product design, Dan explores the new ways of communication and human experience through working prototypes and storytelling, inviting a reflective evaluation and implication.Download Résumé